Understanding the Pareto Principle (The 80/20 Rule)

 This may not be the best strategy in every case.
 The point of the Pareto principle is to recognize that most things in life are not distributed evenly.
 Make decisions on allocating time, resources and effort based on this:

-• Rather than spending 3 hours to read 3 articles in detail (which may not be relevant to you), spend 5 minutes glancing through 12 articles (1 hour) and then spend an hour each on the two best ones (2 hours).
+• Rather than spending 3 hours to read 3 articles in depth, spend 5 minutes glancing through 12 articles (1 hour) and then spend an hour each on the two best ones (2 hours).

 These techniques may or may not make sense – the point is to realize you have the option to focus on the important 20%.